DEFRA/software-development-standards/standards/data_standards.md

 Do not share any environment passwords or login credentials such as Browserstack access keys.
 Instead, either set up local environment variables containing these passwords (on a Mac, this will usually be in your `.zshrc` file) or include them in a file which is hidden using `.gitignore` .

+If data does get compromised then follow the [credential exposure process](../processes/credential_exposure.md).

 ## Links

 [General Data Protection Regulations (GDPR)](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/)